HIV/Aids Update For Florida Health Care Providers

 Under most circumstances, HIV testing is voluntary.
 Unless there are special circumstances, most states require a person to give informed consent before he or she can be tested for HIV.
 Many options are available for anonymous testing at clinics and at home.
 Most states have laws that protect the confidentiality of HIV testing and diagnosis.

-HIV/AIDS cases should be reported to the local county health department within two weeks of diagnosis, per FL Statutes.
+HIV/AIDS cases should be reported to the local county health department within 2 weeks of diagnosis, per FL Statutes.
 Cases may be reported ONLY by MAIL or by TELEPHONE.

 In 1996 legislation was passed, amending s.384, F.S., and 64D, F.A.C., authorizing the Department of Health to establish rules to require both laboratory and physician reporting of positive HIV infections.
 Effective July 1, 1997, HIV infection became reportable by name in the State of Florida.
-Laboratories are required to report within three working days from the date of receipt of test results, and physicians are required to report within two weeks of diagnosis.
-Only confidential positive tests that diagnose HIV infection are reportable.
-Examples of tests, previously noted, to diagnose HIV infection are antibody-based testing systems such as repeat ELISAs followed by a Western Blot, and antigen tests such as p24 antigen or polymerase chain reaction (PCR), when these are used for confirmatory purposes.
+Laboratories are required to report within 3 working days from the date of receipt of test results and physicians are required to report within 2 weeks of diagnosis.
+Only confidential positive tests which diagnose HIV infection are reportable.
+Examples of tests, previously noted, to diagnose HIV infection are anti-body-based testing systems such as repeat ELISAs followed by a Western Blot, and antigen tests such as p24 antigen or polymerase chain reaction (PCR), when these are used for confirmatory purposes.
 Tests to determine viral load are not reportable unless done to diagnose HIV infection.
-Under Florida Law, there is no retroactive reporting; only positive results obtained from specimens collected on or after July 1, 1997, are reportable.
+Under Florida Law there is no retroactive reporting; only positive results obtained from specimens collected on or after July 1, 1997, are reportable.

 For those patients not wishing to be reported if positive, Florida Law requires that anonymous testing be readily available in all counties of the state through the county health department.
 Persons who test positive for HIV through the anonymous testing system will not be reported.
 All persons being offered an HIV test are required by law to be informed about These locations are mandated by law to give equal opportunity to use or enjoy the public accommodation of goods, services, or facilities.